2025–26 Cardiff City F.C. season

-The 2025–26 season is the 127th season in the history of Cardiff City Football Club and their first season back in League One (third tier) since the 2002–03 season following relegation from the Championship in the previous season.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 127th season in the history of Cardiff City Football Club and their first season back in League One, the third tier of English football, since the 2002–03 season following relegation from the Championship in the previous season.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

 Prior to the season starting, Brian Barry-Murphy was appointed as Head Coach on a three-year contract.